blst-security/cherrybomb/README.md

 ```

 #### More features
-First, we have a mapping module that relies on HTTP logs and builds a map of the API
+First, we have a mapping module that relies on HTTP logs and builds a map of the API.
-start mapping your logs by running
+Start mapping your logs by running
 ```
 cherrybomb map --file <LOGS_FILE_PATH> --output <OUTPUT_FILE_NAME>
 ```

-If you don't have an HTTP log file, and you have burp logs, you are in luck, go to the scripts folder, there is a convertor script there.
+If you don't have an HTTP log file, but you have Burp suite logs, you are in luck, go to the scripts folder, there is a convertor script over there.
 If there are any other formats you need conversion scripts to, message us on the [discord server](https://discord.gg/WdHhv4DqwU).
 For futher insights, you can view your map visually in our web based visualizer: [https://www.blstsecurity.com/cherrybomb/Visualizer](https://www.blstsecurity.com/cherrybomb/Visualizer).

 Then, you can run passive or active scans of your logs/APIs for anomalies:

 **Passive** (1 step):
 Run the decider only to **passively** check for anomalies in your logs, run
 ```
 cherrybomb decide --file <LOGS_FILE_PATH> --map <MAPPED_FILE_PATH>
 ```

 **Active** (2 steps):
 After mapping, prepare the attacker by running the command below.
 This will print the populations (API groups) so you can choose which one you want to run the attacker on.